methodphoto/themincricketclub/2025/highgate-irregulars.md

 awayTeam: The Min
 location: Old Cholmelians Sports Ground
 date: 01/06/2025
-report: Highgate won the toss and batted first
+report: Highgate won the toss and batted first making 149 for 8 wkts in 35 overs.
+The Min replied with 135 all out in 31.5 overs.
 result: Highgate Irregulars won by 14 runs
 next:
 parent: 2025 Fixtures